nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 [Hello, Alice!
 How are you today?
 I'm well, thanks, before you ask me.

-I'm sure this implementaiton is not secure, it is only for learning and demonstration purposes.
+I'm sure this implementation is not secure, it is only for learning and demonstration purposes.
 You know what they say: "Never roll your own crypto!"

 How about this RSA algorithm for encrypting and decrypting arbitrary text files of any length?
-Amaizing, huh?
+Amazing, huh?

 Here are some crazy characters: